awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.MySQL.BinaryFormat.md

    You can't modify a default parameter group\.
 If the DB cluster is using a default parameter group, create a new parameter group and associate it with the DB cluster\.

-   For more information on parameter groups, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+   For more information on parameter groups, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.

 1. From **Parameter group actions**, choose **Edit**\.